Everything you need to know about planned maintenance: How to keep safe at work and find efficient ways to improve system reliability.

 Traditionally paper-based maintenance checklists are used when performing inspections.
 This method uses pen and paper to gather and document data that is prone to deterioration, damage, or loss.
 Somehow, it is burdensome for facility managers to keep a record of maintenance history and attach photo evidence of maintenance work.

-iAuditor by SafetyCulture is an inspection software app that can transform your existing paper-based maintenance checklist into a digital form.
+SafetyCulture (formerly iAuditor) is an inspection software app that can transform your existing paper-based maintenance checklist into a digital form.
 Eliminate clunky paperwork and enhance maintenance practices using a digital checklist.
-With iAuditor you can:
+With SafetyCulture you can:

 After performing maintenance works, facility managers can easily inspect if the processes and procedures are executed properly with a digital checklist.
 They can also send maintenance reports in real-time with a single tap of a finger.